Take our PAD Risk Assessment now: TAKE THE QUIZ

 Natural Treatment Not Recommended for PAD

-However, reversing peripheral artery disease naturally is not recommended, and in some cases can cause more harm than good.
-Any relief achieved from natural treatment methods is usually temporary and you are likely to see a recurrence of symptoms.
-Most cases of PAD require medical treatment to achieve permanent symptom-relief.
-If you continue to experience PAD symptoms like pain and discomfort in your legs, or ulcers in your feet that do not easily heal, you should consider a medical procedure.
+Reversing peripheral artery disease using natural treatments is not recommended.
+In some cases, home remedies may cause more harm than good.
+Any relief achieved from natural treatment methods is usually temporary, and you may see a recurrence of symptoms.
+Most cases of PAD require medical treatment to achieve permanent symptom relief.
+If you continue to experience PAD symptoms like pain and discomfort in your legs or ulcers in your feet that do not quickly heal, you should consider a medical procedure.

-Due to recent developments in medical technology, there is now a minimally-invasive treatment procedure for PAD.
-This treatment procedure can be done in an outpatient setting and is eligible for insurance coverage from most providers.
-If you have any questions about our treatment for PAD, or would like to schedule an appointment, just give us a call.
+Thanks to advancements in medical technology, minimally invasive treatment options for PAD are now available.
+These procedures can be performed in an outpatient setting and are often covered by insurance.
+If you have questions about our PAD treatments or would like to schedule an appointment, please give us a call.

 References: